29 Native Plants For North Carolina Gardens

 The delicate, almost fern-like foliage is attractive throughout the growing season, although in warm and sunny areas, it may die back in the heat of the summer.

 Columbine can be readily grown from seed, and plants will self-seed in the garden.
-Columbine prefers a setting with partial shade and rich, moist, well-drained soil.
+These North Carolina native plants prefer a setting with partial shade and rich, moist, well-drained soil.

 If deer and rabbits are present, they may nibble the tops of the plants, but since columbine doesn’t seem to be a favorite for browsing herbivores, there are usually still plenty of flowers.